This is the multi-page printable view of this section. Click here to print.

 This is achieved by using a Sense custom property that contains the email addresses alerts should be sent to, for the task in question.

-• These config setting control which custom properties are used to store email addresses:
+These config setting Butler.emailNotification.reloadTaskFailure.alertEnableByEmailAddress.customPropertyName controls which custom property is used to store email addresses for failed reload tasks.

 Email specific alert recpients is independent from the feature where alerts can be switched on/off for individual tasks (see above).

-In other words: If an email address has been designated as recipient of alert emails, that address will always receive alert emails for all failed or aborted reload tasks.
+In other words: If an email address has been designated as recipient of alert emails, that address will always receive alert emails for all failed reload tasks.

 Having set two different (blurred out) recipients of alert emails for a reload task: